aelfric/ncfl-livedocs/cx.md

     - Double-check the pairings to be sure you are unassigned!
     - Judges who are not assigned a round are on standby and must be in the judges’ lounge at In Room Time for possible substitutions.
+    - You can be fined if we need you and cannot find you.

 ### During Rounds